Creating UX Consistency for Faster Product Teams

 Key Observations

-3. Manual light and dark mode overrides frequently broke visual consistency.
+3. Manual light and dark mode overrides made consistency harder to maintain.

 Inferences

-1. Token-based foundations reduce both design debt and long-term maintenance costs.
+1. A token-based system would reduce both design debt and maintenance overhead.

-3. Theme-driven light and dark modes scale more reliably than manual overrides.
+3. Theme-driven light and dark modes would scale better than manual overrides.

-4. Reusable patterns enable faster feature development without sacrificing UX quality.
+4. Reusable patterns would let the team move faster without sacrificing UX quality.

 Defining User Needs